k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 The task execution order of the related task's components is as follows:

-1. LUs, run the LUs from parent to child.
+1. Run the LUs (from parent to child).
 Process all related entities on each LU before moving to its child LU.
 Click for more information about the [execution order of the hierarchical LUs](/articles/TDM/tdm_overview/03_business_entity_overview.md#task-execution-of-hierarchical-business-entities).

-2. Post Execution Processes, run the post execution processes after the execution of the LUs ends.
+2. Run the post execution processes after the execution of the LUs ends.
 Post execution processes are executed according to their [execution order](/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md#post-execution-processes-tab) as defined in the task's BE.

 The following diagram describes the main TDM Task Execution process:

 ![task execution job](images/tdmExcuteTask_job_flow.png)

-The execution is implemented in an asynchronous  mode, the **tdmExecuteTask** job starts the execution on each LU or post execution process and a separate **checkMigrateAndUpdateTDMDB** job checks and updates the execution status of each process.
+The execution is implemented in an asynchronous  mode.
+The **tdmExecuteTask** job starts the execution on each LU or post execution process and a separate **checkMigrateAndUpdateTDMDB** job checks and updates the execution status of each process.

 Both jobs must be executed in parallel.